teh/pure11/README.md

 3. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.

 4. From your working directory, run the `{installation_path}/pcc` command with no arguments.
 This will generate a default `Makefile` for you in that directory.
 You can edit it if needed to change things like the location of the PureScript packages you intend to download and use.
+There are also some usage notes in the `Makefile` itself.

 5. Pull in your desired PureScript packages using `git` (bower will be supported later), making sure to use the pure11-specific versions in [this list](https://github.com/andyarvanitis/pure11/wiki/Packages).